• Summary

 SPONSOR: Gonzalez-Rojas

-TITLE OF BILL: An act to amend the public health law, in relation to establishing a COVID-19 pandemic response study commission PURPOSE OR GENERAL IDEA OF BILL: Establishes a COVID-19 pandemic response study commission.
+TITLE OF BILL: An act to amend the public health law, in relation to establishing a COVID-19 pandemic response study commission; and providing for the repeal of such provisions upon expiration thereof PURPOSE OR GENERAL IDEA OF BILL: Establishes a COVID-19 pandemic response study commission.
 SUMMARY OF PROVISIONS: Section 1 establishes definitions of "COVID-19 pandemic" and "commis- sion" in public health law section 2180.
 Section 2 amends public health law by adding a new section 2184.
-It recognizes that COVID-19 hit New York particularly hard by claiming more 75,000 lives, and that the state has a duty to create a commission to carefully review the events of the coronavirus pandemic to be able to provide the best possible public health protection for New Yorkers going forward.
-It establishes a pandemic response study commission that will have sixteen voting members: *three each appointed by Assembly speaker and Senate majority leader; *one each appointed by Assembly and Senate minority leaders; *eight members, including the chair, appointed by the governor, includ- ing one of whom shall be designated by the governor as the chair of the commission The commissioners of the Department of Health and the Department of Homeland Security and Emergency Services (or their designees) would sit as non-voting, ex officio members.
+It recognizes that COVID-19 hit New York particularly hard by claiming more 75,000 lives, and that the state has a duty to create a commission to carefully review the events of the coronavirus pandemic.
+It establishes a pandemic response study commission that will have sixteen voting members: * three each appointed by Assembly speaker and Senate majority leader; * one each appointed by Assembly and Senate minority leaders; * eight members, including the chair, appointed by the governor, includ- ing one of whom shall be designated by the governor as the chair of the commission The commissioners of the Department of Health and the Department of Homeland Security and Emergency Services (or their designees) would sit as non-voting, ex officio members.
 Appointees will be selected based on their expertise or experience in relevant fields, including health care, public health, emergency procurement, emergency management, labor and business and at least one member will have particular expertise or experience in addressing the healthcare needs of the vulnerable communities who were hit hardest by COVID-19.
 The commission's proceedings and operations will be subject to the Open Meetings and Freedom of Information laws.
-The commission will have a mandate to: *Hold initial hearings throughout the state with invited experts and participants, as well as at least one hearing open to general public comment; *Investigate all aspects of the state's pandemic response; *Issue a draft report of its findings and recommendations; *Hold hearings on the draft report; and *Publish a final report, including factual findings and recommended legislation and policy changes.
-The commission will have authority to: *Hire employees and execute contracts; *Access state records and documents, including confidential materials; *Interview witnesses and, where necessary, issue subpoenas; and *Conduct or solicit scientific research The legislation calls for appointment of the commission within 90 days, issuance of its draft report within one year and publication of its final findings and recom- mendations within 18 months.
+The commission will have a mandate to: * Hold initial hearings throughout the state with invited experts and participants, as well as at least one hearing open to general public comment; * Investigate all aspects of the state's pandemic response; * Issue a draft report of its findings; * Hold hearings on the draft report; and * Publish a final report, including factual findings.
+The commission will have authority to: * Hire employees and execute contracts; * Access state records and documents, including confidential materials; * Interview witnesses and, where necessary, issue subpoenas; * Conduct or solicit scientific research.
+The legislation calls for issuance of its draft report within one year and publication of its final findings within 18 months.
 Section 3 sets the effective date.
 JUSTIFICATION: The COVID-19 pandemic has undeniably been one of the greatest crises to impact New Yorkers in a generation.
 To date, almost 80,000 New Yorkers have lost their lives to the pandemic making it the deadliest disaster in state history.
-Given the massive loss of life, the state has an obli- gation to have an independent commission review what went wrong, why, and what can be done to prevent it from happening again in the future, just as the National Transportation Safety Board does after a plane crash.
+Given the massive loss of life, the state has an obli- gation to have an independent commission review what went wrong and why.
 The historic moment demands something more - the establishing of a special commission of outside experts with subpoena powers and independ- ence, a composition including a broad segment of stakeholders with public hearings and a requirement to report its findings.
-This will allow the commission to be given full access to data and testimony, free rein to follow the evidence, and a mandate for a report with clear recommendations to improve future pandemic responses.
-PRIOR LEGISLATIVE HISTORY: New bill.
-FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None determined.
-EFFECTIVE DATE: This act shall take effect immediately and shall expire and be 14 deemed repealed upon the issuance of the commission's final report as 15 required pursuant to subdivision 3 of section 2184 of the public health 16 law, as added by section two of this act; provided, however, that the 17 commissioner of health or the commissioner of the division of home- land 18 security and emergency services shall notify the legislative bill draftl9 ing commission upon the occurrence of the delivery of the report or the 20 continuance of such commission provided for in subdivi- sion 3 of section 21 2184 of the public health law as added by section two of this act in 22 order that the commission may maintain an accurate and timely effective 23 data base of the official text of the laws of the state of New York in 24 furtherance of effectuating the provisions of section 44 of the legisla25 tive law and section 70-b of the public officers law.
+This will allow the commission to be given full access to data and testimony, free rein to follow the evidence, and a mandate for a report with full factu- al findings.
+PRIOR LEGISLATIVE HISTORY: 2023 - Introduced and reported to Government Operations Committee FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None determined.
+EFFECTIVE DATE: This act shall take effect immediately and shall expire and be deemed repealed upon the issuance of the commission's final report as required pursuant to subdivision 3 of section 2184 of the public health law, as added by section two of this act; provided, however, that the commis- sioner of health or the commissioner of the division of homeland 18 security and emergency services shall notify the legislative bill draft- ing commission upon the occurrence of the delivery of the report or the continuance of such commission provided for in subdivision 3 of section 2184 of the public health law as added by section two of this act in order that the commission may maintain an accurate and timely effective data base of the official text of the laws of the state of New York in furtherance of effectuating the provisions of section 44 of the legisla- tive law and section 70-b of the public officers law.

 Go to top